gabriel-ferreras/ChipSeqPipeline/README.md

 The [`Kyoto Encyclopedia of Genes and Genomes (KEGG)`](https://www.genome.jp/kegg/) is a database intended for the study of High-level biological functions and utilities from large-scale molecular information from genomic or transcriptomic analysis.
 Therefore, performing a KEGG analysis is very similar to that perform in GO terms, but at a higher functional level, of complete metabolic or regulatory pathways, rather than at the level of specific biological functions or processes.

 These enrichment analyses, both of GO and KEGG, are perfomed using *clusterProfiler* for the lists of overlapping target genes from all the replicates of each experiment, and will enable the association of possible functions to the transcription factor studied.
+Apart from the enrichment analysis of target genes, several visualization functions are implemented to summarize the results.
+In the case of KEGG enrichment, the package [`pathview`](https://bioconductor.org/packages/release/bioc/html/pathview.html) from Bioconductor, specifically the *pathway()* function, is used to obtain a detailed KEGG pathway visualization of the KEGG enrichment results.

+> [`Pathview`](https://bioconductor.org/packages/release/bioc/html/pathview.html) is a tool set for pathway based data integration and visualization.
+It maps and renders user data on relevant pathway graphs.
+All users need is to supply their gene or compound data and specify the target pathway.
+Pathview automatically downloads the pathway graph data, parses the data file, maps user data to the pathway, and render pathway graph with the mapped data.

 <details markdown="1">
     <summary>Output files</summary>